projectgus/xdsl2mqtt/README.md

 The `g.inp` object contains some values relevant to the [G.INP Retranmission](https://kitz.co.uk/adsl/retransmission.htm) xDSL feature, if it is enabled:

 * `min_EFTR` - is the Minimum Error-Free Throughput Rate (in Kbps) according to the current line conditions.
-Expect this will map more closely to real maximum transfer speeds than the `max_rate` value.
+This may map more closely to real maximum transfer speeds than the `rate` value(?)
 * `LEFTRS` - Total number of seconds where at least one "Low EFTR" (LEFTR) defect occurred.
 I assume this means the EFTR value dipped below some acceptable threshold as configured in the modem, although I don't know exactly how this is calculated.

 * `banner` - This is whatever text the modem outputs when you log in via Telnet.